mohsafwat23/LQ_Game_Solver/README.md

 ### Todo list:

-- Add documentation, remove old code, and write report
+- Add documentation and write report

-- Receding horizon
+- Receding horizon for online trajectory optimization

+- Make a better GUI for the results
+  - Graphical represenation of the robots pose and shape in plots
+  - Add TurtleBot to MeshCat or on ROS to visualize results

-- Put code in .jl file instead of .ipynb
+-  ~~Put code in .jl file instead of .ipynb~~

-- Integrate the linear approximation of the nonlinear dynamics for multiple agents (linearize and discretize)
+- ~~Integrate the linear approximation of the nonlinear dynamics for multiple agents (linearize and discretize)~~
-    - Check that the point mass works using both dynamics
+    - ~~Check that the point mass works using both dynamics~~

 - Add state constraints

-- Use differential drive kinematics to use on TurtleBots
+- ~~Use differential drive kinematics to use on TurtleBots~~
-    - Add TurtleBot to MeshCat to visualize results

 - Check augmented lagrangian dynamic programming for equality and inequality constraints